 GRAS (Generally Recognized as Safe) Notification

 The FDA responds to GRAS Notifications within 180 days from the date of original filing.
 However, the Authority also reserves the right to extend the review timeline by 90 days.
 So the total number of days can be 270.
+FDA will respond to GRAS notice in one of three ways:

 US FDA GRAS Database